maath9826/globalHub/readme.md

-# CS50 WEB PROGRAMMING FINAL PROJECT: LOGISTIC SOLUTIONS WEBSITE
+# WEB50X FINAL PROJECT: LOGISTIC SOLUTIONS WEBSITE

 ## Main idea
 I created a website for a shipment company.
 The admin of the website can edit the content through the admin dashboard.
 The admin dashboard has been created using django jazzmin library.
 The main pages are: